arblvlrn/Programming-Assignment-4/README.md

 ## Conclusion

 In this activity, we practiced data wrangling and visualization to analyze student performance in the ECE board exams.
-By organizing the data and creating visual representations, we were able to uncover patterns and draw meaningful insights.
-This exercise demonstrated the value of using data to better understand and interpret real-world information.
+By organizing the data and creating visual representations, we were able to understand more about the topic and have meaningful insights.
+This exercise demonstrated the importance of using data to better understand and interpret real-world information.